getmanfred/contracts/README.md

 * Set the candidate mandate
 * Rights and obligations of both parts (especially for Privacy)

-> Currently, no contract must be signed by candidates.
-They just need to accept [our Privacy Policy](https://www.getmanfred.com/privacy-policy.html) instead.
+> Currently, **no contract must be signed by our candidates**.
+They just need to accept [our Privacy Policy](https://www.getmanfred.com/privacy-policy.html) and [our Terms of Use](https://www.getmanfred.com/terminos-de-uso/) instead.

 ## The Company Contract

-This is a contract between an agent and a company, where the company can define their need(s) (e.g. a job position with specific requirements).
-If agent opens a hiring process accordingly and a candidate is hired, the agent will receive a fee (% of candidate's gross annual salary (first year salary), payable by company.
+This is a contract between a consultant and a company, where the company can define their need(s) (e.g. a job position with specific requirements).
+If consultant opens a hiring process accordingly and a candidate is hired, the recruiter will receive a fee (% of candidate's gross annual salary (first year salary), payable by company.

 In this contract, you can:

 * Define both company and agent info
 * Set the company needs
-* Set the agent fee
+* Set the recruiting success fee

 We also have clauses to manage the entire hiring process.
 We draft all clauses based on our very own 'candidate-centric' model.